mms112/ExpandWorldPrefabs/README.md

 ## Filters

+If a filter is not specified, it's not checked and is always considered valid.

 - biomes: List of valid biomes.
-- day (default: `true`): Valid during the day.
+- day (P): Valid during the day.
-- night (default: `true`): Valid during the night.
+- night (P): Valid during the night.
-- minDistance (default: `0` meters): Minimum distance from the world center.
+- minDistance (P): Minimum distance from the world center.
-- maxDistance (default: `100000` meters): Maximum distance from the world center.
+- maxDistance (P): Maximum distance from the world center.
+- minY (P): Minimum y coordinate.
+- maxY (P): Maximum y coordinate.
-- minAltitude (default: `-10000` meters): Minimum altitude (y coordinate - 30).
+- minAltitude (P): Minimum altitude (y coordinate + 30).
-- maxAltitude (default: `10000` meters): Maximum altitude (y coordinate - 30).
+- maxAltitude (P): Maximum altitude (y coordinate + 30).
-- minY: Minimum y coordinate.
-Same as altitude but without the water level offset.
-- maxY: Maximum y coordinate.
-Same as altitude but without the water level offset.
 - environments: List of valid environments.
 - bannedEnvironments: List of  invalid environments.
 - globalKeys: List of global keys that must be set.